Using the Query Table Data Construct

 Properties: Schema Tab

-1. Use the optional Schema Description field at the bottom of the Schema tab to document your schema.
+1. Type text into the optional Schema Description field at the bottom of the Schema tab to document your schema.

 Private Schema